AreTaj/Migraine-Navigator/README.md

 4. **Analyze Data**: Go to the "Analysis" tab to perform graphical analysis on the migraine data.
 Select the type of graph you want to display and click the "Analyze" button.

+5. **Predict Migraines**: Use the "Prediction" tab to predict the likelihood of a migraine based on the input data and current weather conditions.
+Click the "Predict" button to see the prediction result.

 ## File Structure

 - `main.py`: The main entry point of the application; all other frames are integrated here.
 - `input_frame.py`: Contains the `InputFrame` class for inputting details.
 - `view_frame.py`: Contains the `ViewFrame` class for viewing logged entries.
 - `analysis_frame.py`: Contains the `AnalysisFrame` class for analyzing data.
+- `prediction_frame.py`: Contains the `PredictionFrame` class for predicting migraines.
 - `migraine_log.csv`: The CSV file where data is stored.
+- `weather_data.csv`: The CSV file where weather data is stored.
+- `combined_data.csv`: The CSV file where combined migraine and weather data is stored.
 - `requirements.txt`: Lists the required Python packages and allows easy installation.

 ## Screenshots